 The Vibrato and Chorus in a vintage tonewheel organ is not like the vibrato or chorus effects in guitar amps or stomp boxes.
 Tonewheel organs included a unique and somewhat complex "scanner vibrato" circuit that's been super accurately simulated in Blue3.

-Vibrato Swell- Enables and disables vibrato/chorus for the top manual (aka the Swell manual).
+Vibrato Lower- Enables and disables vibrato/chorus for the top manual (aka the Swell manual).

-Vibrato Great- Enables and disables vibrato/chorus for the bottom manual (aka the Great manual).
+Vibrato Upper- Enables and disables vibrato/chorus for the bottom manual (aka the Great manual).

 Vibrato and Chorus- Sets the type and depth of the scanner vibrato/chorus circuit, which adds pitch modulation.
 The vibrato and chorus are essentially the same; the difference is that vibrato is the pitch modulated signal only, whereas chorus settings mix the "dry" (no pitch modulation) signal with the pitch-modulated signal.